 Senate Bill 350 aims to enhance the support for mental health and pupil wellness in Wisconsin schools by expanding the eligibility for state categorical aid.
 The bill proposes to repeal several existing provisions related to the reimbursement structure for local education agencies (LEAs) that employ pupil services professionals, such as school counselors, social workers, psychologists, and nurses.
 It eliminates the requirement that LEAs must increase their spending on social workers to qualify for aid, allowing any LEA that incurs expenses for pupil services professionals to receive reimbursement.
-Additionally, the bill removes the two-tier reimbursement structure, simplifying the process for accessing funds.
+Additionally, the bill removes the two-tier reimbursement structure, simplifying the process for schools to access funds.

 Statutes affected: